veracity/veracity-documentation/sections/dataplatform/storage/datasets.md

         var response = await containerFileClient.UploadAsync(fsSource, opts, CancellationToken.None);
     };

     //poll for response using the request id from step 2

 }
 ```
+File is uplaoded, but not processed before the response.
+To request processed status, see step 4.

 ### Step 3b: Append to a existing dataset
 To append to an exisiting data set, the SAS token Uri is different since it need information about the datasetId